FactorioCalc/FactorioCalc/docs/guide0.md

 All symbols you need are exported into the main `factoriocalc` namespace so it is rare you will need to import from a sub-module.
-FactorioCalc is meant to be used interactively via a REPL, with details of your overall factory collected in a simple script.
+FactorioCalc is meant to be used interactively via a REPL, with details of your overall factory collected in a simple script, or in a Jupyter notebook.
 For this reason it is acceptable to use ``from factoricalc import *`` and the rest of the documentation will assume you have done so.